How to Fix NVIDIA Driver Crashing in Windows 10

 What is the best possible way for me to mend a graphics driver that has crashed?

-There are a few possible methods, but you can try the one mentioned here.
+There are a few possible methods.
+Still, you can try the one mentioned here.
 First of all, you will be required to update the graphics driver.
-Once you have done it, you now have to roll back the driver.
+Once you have done it, you must roll back the driver.
 Then, you have to go to DirectX and make sure that it is updated to its latest version again.
-If you have ensured that is done, you have to now reset the software you have for your graphics driver.
-You could also just play the Valorant game in a different way; i.e you can try playing in the windowed mode.
-Another fix you could try is to stop overworking your device and then shut down all apps that are possibly working in the background.
+If you have ensured that is done, you must now reset the software you have for your graphics driver.
+You could also play the Valorant game differently; i.e., you can try playing in the windowed mode.
+Another fix you could try is to stop overworking your device and then shut down all apps, possibly working in the background.
 If all these do not work, you could try switching off Vsync and see if that finally fixes the issue.
-At least one of these fixes is capable of fixing the issue in the longterm and suits you and your needs.
+At least one of these fixes is capable of fixing the issue in the long term and suits you and your needs.

 What is the most probable reason behind the crashing of my display driver?

 This issue can crop up due to multiple reasons.
-Now, most probably you might be facing this problem due to an outdated version of the driver or maybe you are just using the wrong one.
+You might be facing this problem due to an outdated driver version or just using the wrong one.
 Surprisingly, that occurs more often than most people think it does.
-In these cases, the best possible way to mend the issue is to just update the driver.
-Usually, this fixes the problem, but if it is still persisting you might have to update the display driver all by yourself in a manual fashion.
-However, if you do not feel confident doing that, or you feel like you do not have enough expertise, you can actually employ Driver Easy to do it for you.
+Updating the driver is the best way to mend the issue in these cases.
+Usually, this fixes the problem, but if it persists, you might have to update the display driver all by yourself in a manual fashion.
+However, suppose you do not feel confident doing that or feel like you do not have enough expertise.
+In that case, you can employ Driver Easy to do it for you.

 What would be the easiest way for me to update my Nvidia drivers on Microsoft devices?